 - Keep your own council.
 Colleagues from work will try to contact you.
 They are acquaintances in most cases and not friends.
 This will become relevant after about 1 week…….when the calls stop.

 - The company you worked for will lie, will exaggerate and with a straight face allege that you were a mad, crazy fool who was going to be sacked anyway.
-Do not take it personally.
-They want rid……and so do you.
+For this reason do not take it personally.
+They want rid and besides so do you.

 - Stay away from social media.
-Silence speaks volumes.
+Moreover, silence speaks volumes.

 - Book a session with your GP.
 Check the basics….you need to be fit to get a new job.

 - Sleep – I slept every afternoon for about 2 hours.
-I still had no problem drifting off when I went to bed at night.
+In my experience I still had no problem drifting off when I went to bed at night.
 Trust me you will need it.
 Do not turn night into day.
 Health is No 1.

 - Spend no more than 1 hour a day job hunting.
 Otherwise, you really will lose interest.
 You will feel that you’re not doing enough.
 You are.
 Research everyday by all means but set a time on it.